jsthomas/jsthomas.github.io/content/map_profiling.md

 # Conclusions

-The data above suggests three main findings:
+The data above suggest three main findings:

 1. The stack-based standard library implementation of `map` is faster than the naive tail recursive implementation, taking about 60-80%